It’s more about the Gronk block than the Gronk spike these days, but that works for the Bucs

 “That’s not to say [Gronkowski] was bad — he was coming from a point of being the best TE we’ve seen [and] his PFF grade was still top-10 among TEs, but just he’s not the same guy anymore, certainly on a consistent basis,” Monson added via email.

-Relative to his others at his position, PFF actually gave Gronkowski better grades as a receiver than a blocker this season.
+Relative to others at his position, PFF actually gave Gronkowski better grades as a receiver than as a blocker.
 Others were more impressed, including NFL analyst Brian Baldinger, a former offensive lineman.

-Baldinger shared a video last month of Gronkowski holding off star Washington Football Team pass-rusher Chase Young in last month’s wild-card game in which the tight end did not catch a pass, saying, “They threw to him one time.
+Baldinger shared a video last month of Gronkowski holding off Washington Football Team star pass-rusher Chase Young in last month’s first-round playoff game in which the tight end did not catch a pass, saying: “They threw to him one time.
 But his blocking was outrageous!”

-Baldinger noted that Gronkowski’s blocking on one play helped Brady find another Bucs tight end, Cameron Brate, for a first down, and that the same thing happened the following week, when Gronkowski was able to handle Saints Pro Bowl defensive end Cameron Jordan in a one-on-one situation.
+Baldinger noted that Gronkowski’s blocking on one play helped Brady find another tight end, Cameron Brate, for a first down, and that the same thing happened the following week, when Gronkowski was able to handle Saints Pro Bowl defensive end Cameron Jordan in a one-on-one situation.

+“Not many who have ever played in the #NFL can do what the #GRONK can,” Baldinger wrote on Twitter.

-Arians agreed, saying after the win over Washington, “Gronk, he’s one of the most legit tight ends in the league because he can do both [receiving and blocking]. … He’s a football player.
+Arians agreed, saying after the win over Washington: “Gronk, he’s one of the most legit tight ends in the league because he can do both [receiving and blocking]. … He’s a football player.
 He’s not a wide receiver.

-“He does have a lot of stats,” Arians continued, “but he doesn’t go into a game looking for stats.
+He does have a lot of stats, but he doesn’t go into a game looking for stats.
 He’s looking for wins.”

-A win Sunday would give Gronkowski four Super Bowl victories in his career, not to mention a certain degree of bragging rights over Kelce, no matter who catches more balls.
+A win Sunday would give Gronkowski four Super Bowl victories, not to mention a degree of bragging rights over Kelce, no matter who catches more balls.

-“It’s the Super Bowl — I’m trying to go big in the game,” Gronkowski said on Monday.
+“It’s the Super Bowl — I’m trying to go big in the game,” Gronkowski said Monday.
 “But at the same time, I’m just trying to stay in my lane, to help the team the best way I possibly can with my role.”